Seph29/Lumos-G1/README.md

 ## ⭐️ Features

+- Works without unlocking the bootloader
-- Automatic detection of device language and firmware version
+- Automatic detection of firmware version and language
 - Two-stage patching: boot partition first, then system (requires reboot)
 - Backs up the original file before replacing it (no restore yet)